ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 > bal bindgen java.lang.Character\$Subset
 ```

-When referring a Java code to figure out the imported classes, you should be cautious about the Java classes from the `java.lang` package since these will not be visible as imports in the Java code.
+When referring to a Java code to figure out the imported classes, you should be cautious about the Java classes from the `java.lang` package since these will not be visible as imports in the Java code.
 However, you need not generate bindings for the `java.lang.String` class since it is mapped into the Ballerina `string` type from within the generated Ballerina bindings.

 ### Constructors
 Constructors of Java classes will be mapped to functions outside the Ballerina class.
 These function names are comprised of the constructor name prefixed with the `new` keyword.
 If there are multiple constructors, they will be suffixed with an auto-incremented number.